nicojo77/NetFLICC/documents/manual.md

 - exclude_list: list of applications or protocols that should not appear in report.
 - db(): debugging function that could be used to debug in every python script.
 - timer(): decorator function that returns running time of its associated function.
-It is used only once in netflicc.py, main().
+It is used only once in netflicc.py, main() and the result is only in netflicc.log.

 [_ToTop_](#top)
 ## template.html